 The brain is by far the most complex organ in the human body.
 As a result, it stands to reason that understanding the relationship between ADHD brain and non-ADHD brain shape and function is difficult.
 Several studies have been conducted to determine whether there are anatomical differences between children with ADHD brain and those who do not have the disease.
 Over a 10-year period, one research used MRIs to examine children with ADHD brain and without ADHD.
 They discovered that brain size varied in both groups.
 Those children having ADHD brains had smaller brains by roughly 3% versus normal brains, although it is crucial to note that brain size has no effect on the intellect.
 The researchers also discovered that brain growth in children with and without ADHD brain was the same.

 The study also discovered that some parts of the brain in children with much more extreme ADHD symptoms were smaller.
 These regions, like the frontal lobes, are engaged in the following activities:

 Researchers also compared grey and white matter variations in kids with and without ADHD brain.
 Axons, or nerve fibers, make up the white matter.
 Grey matter is the brain’s outer layer.
-Researchers discovered that patients with ADHD brain may also have distinct neural connections in brain regions involved in:
+Researchers discovered that patients with ADHD brain might also have different neural connections in brain regions involved in the following: